-Debris discs are massive structures observed around 20 to 30 percent of main sequence stars (for recent reviews see, e.g., Wyatt 2018; Hughes et al. 2018); their presence is signaled by the presence of excess emission in thermal emission at infrared to millimetre wavelengths (e.g., Eiroa et al. 2013; Thureau et al. 2014; Holland et al. 2017; Sibthorpe et al. 2018) and/or scattered light at optical or near-infrared wavelengths (either total intensity or polarization, e.g., Schneider et al. 2014; Esposito et al. 2020), coming from circumstellar micrometre- to centimetre-sized dust grains.
+Debris discs are massive structures observed around 20 to 30 per cent of main-sequence stars (for recent reviews, see e.g. Wyatt 2018; Hughes, Duchêne & Matthews 2018); their presence is signaled by the presence of excess emission in thermal emission at infrared to millimetre wavelengths (e.g. Eiroa et al. 2013; Thureau et al. 2014; Holland et al. 2017; Sibthorpe et al. 2018) and/or scattered light at optical or near-infrared wavelengths (either total intensity or polarization, e.g. Schneider et al. 2014; Esposito et al. 2020), coming from circumstellar micrometre- to centimetre-sized dust grains.

-The dust contents of debris discs are not just remnants of the original, massive, dust- and gas-rich protoplanetary discs of material from which planets are born (Wyatt et al. 2015; Andrews et al. 2018).
-Although some amount of (sub-)micron-sized dust can remain after the initial protoplanetary disc dissipates, the smallest dust grains are lost on timescales much shorter than the age of the host star due to photoevaporation and accretion processes (Burns et al. 1979; Krivov 2010).
+The dust contents of debris discs are not just remnants of the original massive dust- and gas-rich protoplanetary discs of material from which planets are born (Wyatt et al. 2015; Andrews et al. 2018).
+Although some amount of (sub-)micron-sized dust can remain after the initial protoplanetary disc dissipates, the smallest dust grains are lost on time-scales much shorter than the age of the host star due to photoevaporation and accretion processes (Burns, Lamy & Soter 1979; Krivov 2010).
 Therefore, the dust observed in debris discs is thought to be second-generation dust, produced in disruptive collisions between larger leftover planetesimals, which were originally formed from dust (and ices) in the protoplanetary discs.
-Collisions between these bodies produce detectable amounts of dust throughout the lifetime of the host star and beyond (e.g., Matthews et al. 2014; Farihi 2016).
+Collisions between these bodies produce detectable amounts of dust throughout the lifetime of the host star and beyond (e.g. Matthews et al. 2014; Farihi 2016).
 However, to be able to produce that dust, planetesimals must be abundant enough to have frequent collisions, as well as have relative velocities high enough for collisions to be destructive, or at least erosive (Dohnanyi 1969; Kenyon & Bromley 2001).

-The formation of planetesimals starts with dust growth in protoplanetary discs, which is encouraged by vertical settling of larger grains to the disc mid-plane and radial trapping at pressure bumps, especially around ice lines increasing the mass surface density to a level where the gas-to-dust ratio approaches unity (Blum & Wurm 2008; Drążkowska & Alibert 2017).
-Growth beyond millimetre- to centimetre-sized particles is inhibited by collisions due to the 'bouncing barrier' (Brauer et al. 2008; Birnstiel et al. 2010; Zsom et al. 2010).
+The formation of planetesimals starts with dust growth in protoplanetary discs, which is encouraged by vertical settling of larger grains to the disc mid-plane and radial trapping at pressure bumps, especially around ice lines increasing the mass surface density to a level where the gas-to-dust ratio approaches unity (Blum & Wurm 2008; Drażkowska & Alibert 2017).
+Growth beyond millimetreto centimetre-sized particles is inhibited by collisions due to the 'bouncing barrier' (Brauer, Henning & Dullemond 2008; Birnstiel, Dullemond & Brauer 2010; Zsom et al. 2010).
 The rapid loss of these large grains or pebbles due to inward radial drift is an inhibiting factor in current theories of planet formation.
-A mechanism referred to as the 'streaming instability' has been proposed as a means to bypass the 'bouncing barrier' and precipitate planetesimals directly from pebbles in the proto-planetary disc (Youdin & Goodman 2005; Youdin & Johansen 2007; Johansen et al. 2007; Bai & Stone 2010b,a).
-The size distribution of these bodies is consistent with the range observed in the Solar System's Kuiper Belt, wherein Pluto and its cohort could represent the high mass tail of this planetesimal formation process (Johansen et al. 2015; Simon et al. 2016).
+A mechanism referred to as the 'streaming instability' has been proposed as a means to bypass the 'bouncing barrier' and precipitate planetesimals directly from pebbles in the protoplanetary disc (Youdin & Goodman 2005; Youdin & Johansen 2007; Johansen et al. 2007; Bai & Stone 2010b, a).
+The size distribution of these bodies is consistent with the range observed in the Solar system's Kuiper Belt, wherein Pluto and its cohort could represent the high-mass tail of this planetesimal formation process (Johansen et al. 2015; Simon et al. 2016).

-^{} E-mail: mmunoz.astro@gmail.com (MAM)
+^{} E-mail: mmunoz.astro@gmail.com